U.S. Foreclosure Activity Declines in 2024

 Fannie Mae’s Natural Disaster Relief Policies

-FEMA Fire Management Assistance Declaration – New Mexico Blue 2 Fire
+FEMA Fire Management Assistance Declaration – California Hurst Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of New Mexico to supplement state, tribal and local recovery efforts in areas affected by the Blue 2 Fire on May 16, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Hurst Fire on January 7, 2025.
 The following counties have been approved for assistance:

 Public Assistance: